-The Enneagram further divides personality types into subgroups known as Heart, Head, and Body Types according to their shared motivations.
+The Enneagram further divides personality types into subgroups known as Heart, Head, and Body types according to their shared fears and desires.
 Each INTJ subtype and its subgroup are explored in detail below.

 1. The INTJ Perfectionist

 The INTJ Perfectionist (Type 1) is self-disciplined, pragmatic, righteous, and self-critical.
-INTJ Perfectionists fall under the Body Enneagram subtype.
+INTJ Perfectionists fall under the Body Enneagram category.
 Perfectionists’ behavior adheres to instinctual intelligence and a rigid moral code.
-The Perfectionist’s self-righteous attitude compels INTJs to stand up to injustice, fixate on perfectionism, and deeply fear any form of failure.
+The Perfectionist’s self-righteous attitude compels Masterminds to stand up to injustice, fixate on perfectionism, and deeply fear any form of failure.
 The INTJ Perfectionist utilizes their pragmatic thinking and innate intuition to develop idealistic yet realistic ideas.
 INTJ Perfectionists desire to live a good life with integrity and purpose.
-One example of an INTJ perfectionist is Susan B. Anthony, an early American feminist and a key figure in the women’s suffrage movement.
+One example of a Mastermind with Enneatype 1 traits is Susan B. Anthony, an early American feminist and a key figure in the women’s suffrage movement.

 2. The INTJ Giver

 The INTJ Giver (Type 2) is kind, nurturing, and altruistic.
-The Giver’s behavior is largely characterized by the empathy of the Heart enneatype and emotional intelligence of the INTJ’s tertiary Introverted Feeling (Fi) function.
-INTJ Giver like to put others’ needs first and utilize their intuition to help those in need.
-INTJ Giver fear being unloved and unwanted, so they’re well-known for their overly courteous attitude and altruistic thinking.
+The Giver’s behavior is largely characterized by the empathy of the Heart Enneatype and emotional intelligence of the Mastermind’s tertiary Introverted Feeling (Fi) function.
+That said, Mastermind Type 2s are rare because the strong empathy of the Giver Enneatype doesn’t typically align with INTJ’s dominant Thinking (T) function.
+If aligned, INTJ Givers like to put others’ needs first and utilize their intuition to help those in need.
+INTJ Givers fear being unloved and unwanted, so they’re motivated by their overly courteous attitude and altruistic thinking.
 Giver personalities are always looking for logical solutions to others’ problems.
-INTJ Giver desire love and appreciation from others.
+INTJ Givers desire love and appreciation from others.
 A famous example of an INTJ Giver is Ruth Bader Ginsburg, the late Supreme Court Justice who advocated for gender equality.

 3. The INTJ Achiever

 INTJ Achievers (Type 3) are ambitious, shrewd, and determined.
-The Achiever sub-type is the third Heart enneatype, but they do not focus their emotions inward or prioritize others’ feelings.
+The Achiever subtype is the third Heart Enneatype, but they do not focus their emotions inward or prioritize others’ feelings.
 Instead, INTJ Achievers derive emotional value from how others perceive them.
-The INTJ’s inferior Se function pushes the Achiever subtype to plan for success, set high-reaching goals, and think strategically.
+The Mastermind’s inferior Se function pushes the Achiever subtype to plan for success, set high-reaching goals, and think strategically.
 INTJs with an Achiever enneatype have an action-oriented attitude and behave according to an ambitious life plan.
-INTJ Achievers desire validation and fear they’re worthless without achievements.
+Furthermore, INTJ Achievers desire validation and fear they’re worthless without achievements.
 A famous example of an INTJ Achiever is Augustus Caesar, a highly ambitious Roman emperor and military general.

 4. The INTJ Individualist

 The INTJ Individualist (Type 4) is introspective, reserved, passionate, and creative.
-Like other Heart enneatypes, INTJ Individualists have a stronger sense of empathy than most other INTJ subtypes.
+Like other Heart Enneatypes, Type 4 Masterminds have a stronger sense of empathy than most other INTJ subtypes.
 The Individualist’s behavior and way of thinking reflect their overly sentimental side.
 INTJ Individualists are deeply introspective, constantly looking within to discover their identity and connect with their emotions.
-Individualists spend so much time lost in their thoughts that they often feel like the odd one out.
+Individualists spend so much time lost in their thoughts that they often feel like the odd ones out.
 The Individualist INTJ subtype fears that they’re intrinsically flawed.
-Individualists desire to be unique and express themselves, oftentimes through art.
+Individualists want to be unique and express themselves, oftentimes through art.
 American actress Jodie Foster exemplifies the INTJ Individualist’s innate creativity.

 5. The INTJ Investigator

 The INTJ Investigator (Type 5) is perceptive, inquisitive, curious, and private.
-INTJ Investigators are Head enneatypes who defer to logic, their behavior being ruled by rational thought and cold hard facts.
-The Investigator archetype embodies the INTJs’ introverted attitude and analytical way of thinking.
-Investigators prefer spending time alone, contemplating philosophy and analyzing the intricacies of the world.
+INTJ Investigators are Head Enneatypes who defer to logic, their behavior being ruled by rational thought and cold hard facts.
+The Investigator archetype embodies the Mastermind’s introverted attitude and analytical way of thinking.
+Investigators prefer spending time alone, contemplating philosophy, and analyzing the intricacies of the world.
 INTJ Investigators fear incompetency and desire to be knowledgeable in their pursuits, whatever they may be.
 One example of an INTJ Investigator is Friedrich Nietzsche, a German pioneer of Western philosophy and intellectualism.

 6. The INTJ Skeptic

 The INTJ Skeptic (Type 6) is strategic, vigilant, dependable, and risk-averse.
-The INTJ Skeptic is (as the name implies) also the most skeptical of the INTJ subtypes, though they share other Head enneatypes’ preference for logical thinking.
-Skeptic’ behavior is generalized by hyper vigilance and self-perseverance.
-Skeptic INTJs prepare for the worst, regardless of the situation, and often crave an authority figure to guide them.
+The INTJ Skeptic is (as the name implies) also the most skeptical of the INTJ subtypes, though they share other Head enneatypes’ preferences for logical thinking.
+Hypervigilance and self-perseverance generalize the Skeptic INTJs’ behavior.
+Skeptic Masterminds prepare for the worst, regardless of the situation, and often crave an authority figure to guide them.
 Without anyone to rely on, Skeptics tend to develop a highly independent attitude.
 INTJ Skeptics consequently fear abandonment, their logical mindset sometimes clouded by anxiety.
-As a result, this INTJ subtype desires security and support.
+As a result, this Mastermind subtype desires security and support.
 A famous historical example of the INTJ Skeptic is Hannibal Barca, a Carthaginian general whose strategic thinking repelled Roman forces during the Second Punic War.

 7. The INTJ Enthusiast

 The INTJ Enthusiast (Type 7) has an optimistic, imaginative, and carefree attitude.
-INTJ Enthusiasts are a Head enneatype and value logic.
+INTJ Enthusiasts are a Head Enneatype and value logic.
 However, INTJ Enthusiasts are more attuned to their inferior Extraverted Sensing (Se) function than other INTJ subtypes.
-INTJ Enthusiasts have an optimistic way of thinking as a result of their Se function.
-Mastermind enthusiasts cherish life’s small moments and seek out new adventures.
-INTJ Enthusiasts like staying busy, and often suppress emotions due to their fear of feeling stuck.
+Masterminds with Enneatype 7 are consequently rare since most INTJs prefer to rely on their dominant Judging (J) function.
+INTJ Enthusiasts also have an optimistic way of thinking as a result of their Se function.
+Mastermind Enthusiasts cherish life’s small moments and seek out new adventures.
+INTJ Enthusiasts like staying busy and often suppress emotions due to their fear of feeling stuck.
 INTJ Enthusiasts ultimately desire a satisfying, exciting lifestyle where all their needs are met.
 A famous example of an INTJ Enthusiast is Amy Poehler, an American actress known for her bubbly and carefree persona.

 8. The INTJ Challenger

 The INTJ Challenger (Type 8) has an independent spirit and a bold attitude.
 Challengers are one of the Body enneatypes, demonstrating strong instincts and the most self-confidence of all the INTJ subtypes.
-High self-confidence drives INTJs to complete tasks and meet commitments as efficiently as possible.
+High self-confidence drives these Masterminds to complete tasks and meet commitments as efficiently as possible.
 The INTJ Challenger’s fierce independence contributes to a deep fear of vulnerability and giving up control, and often become jaded as a result.
-People with this INTJ subtype are uncompromising towards authority and often feel they can only rely on themselves.
+Masterminds with an Enneatype 8 personality are uncompromising towards authority and often feel they can only rely on themselves.
 Thus, INTJ Challengers desire complete control over their lives.
 James Cameron, a famous American director, exemplifies the INTJ Challenger due to his bold film projects and uncompromising directorial style.